-Two faculty members grade each question anonymously with expertise on the particular topic, using the following marking system: 3 for outstanding, 2 for pass, 1 for borderline, and 0 for failure.
+Two faculty members grade each element of the qualifying procedures, including the deidentified clinical case analysis, using the following marking system: 3 for outstanding, 2 for pass, 1 for borderline, and 0 for failure.
 Intermediate decimal numbers may be used.
-In order to pass in a given area (pathology, assessment, or intervention), the student must achieve an average mark of at least 1.5 for that day's questions.
-An average mark of 2.5 or above in any of the three areas will earn a commendation.
-Although the qualifying examinations are given in midsummer for the convenience of students, it must be recognized that many faculty are not on the academic payroll during the summer and cannot be expected to grade exams during that time.
-Thus, the results on the examinations are generally not available until about September 1.
+In order to pass on a given component, (CV, research essay, theoretical orientation essay, clinical case analysis), the student must achieve an average mark of at least 1.5.
+An average mark of 2.5 or above on any of the components will earn a commendation.
+Although the qualifying procedures occur in early summer for the convenience of students, it must be recognized that many faculty are not on the academic payroll during the summer and cannot be expected to grade components of the qualifying procedures during that time.
+Thus, the results are generally not available until about September 1.

-In the Department's recent experience, almost all students are able to pass their qualifying examinations.
+In the Department's recent experience, almost all students are able to pass their qualifying procedures.
 Occasionally a student falls short of an average mark of 1.5 in one area.
-In such a case, the student must arrange to retake an examination in that area (different questions, but based on the same reading list) before the end of the fall semester.
+In such a case, the student must arrange to remediate whatever portion of the qualifying procedures he or she was unable to pass before the end of the fall semester.
 The same grading system is used.
-In this case, however, the student must pass the re-examination in order to remain in good standing in the Clinical Psychology program.
-Failure to pass the re-examination would be considered sufficient grounds for termination.
+In this case, however, the student must pass the remediating procedure in order to remain in good standing in the Clinical Psychology program.
+Failure to pass the remediating procedure would be considered sufficient grounds for termination.